The First State Model Railroad Club BSA Railroading Merit Badge Program

 The First State Model Railroad Club started their Scouting USA Railroading merit badge program on April 12, 2003 by hosting 20 scouts from 6 troops throughout the Del-Mar-Va Council.

 The 6-hour program consists of 4 sections:

 A 2-hour lecture on railroad history, signals, Operation LifeSaver, and other components of railroading.

 Learning how to pick-up, move, and drop-off various type of freight cars in a railyard by operating a "Timesaver" module.

 Learning the differences in modeling with a DC-wired layout and a DCC-wired layout.

 Building an HO scale model boxcar, donated by the Mid-Eastern Region of the National Model Railroad Association (NMRA), which they are presented at the closing ceremony, along with their completed "blue card".

 Although this class is meant for Boy Scouts to earn the Railroading Merit Badge, the club has opened it to ALL scouts.
-Appropriate credit will be given to any Cub, Explorer, Venturing or Girl scout attending.
+Appropriate credit will be given to any rank of Cub, Explorer, Venturing or Girl Scout attending.

 The merit badge program had been recognized by the Two Bays District of the DelMarVa Council of the Boy Scouts of America and the Mid-Eastern Region of the NMRA for its continuing dedication of teaching the skills necessary for scouts to achieve the Railroading Merit Badge.